acalcutt/unified-remote-hass/README.md

 ```

 The card communicates via HA's **built-in** WebSocket connection — no separate Python bridge or extra ports needed.
-The integration runs on your HA host and forwards commands to the Unified Remote Server on your Windows PC.
+The integration runs on your HA host and forwards commands to the Unified Remote Server on your computer.

 ### Attribution